SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization: SpotLess Design Principles

 To assure that the authenticity of $\RVar{ms}{\Replica}$ can be established \emph{without verifying digital signatures} and that $\RVar{ms}{\Replica}$ can be forwarded, the replica $\Replica$ will include both a message authentication code and the digital signature $\Cert{\RVar{ms}{\Replica}}{\Replica}$.
 To reduce computational costs, the message authentication codes of \MName{Sync} messages are \emph{always} verified, whereas digital signatures are \emph{only verified in cases where recovery is necessary}, we refer to Section~\ref{ss:rvs} for the exact verification rules.

-\begin{remark} To simplify the presentation, all replicas broadcast messages to all replicas (including themselves).
-Doing so allows us to simplify the claims and proofs made in this paper.
-Without affecting the correctness of \PVP{}, one can eliminate sending messages to oneself.
-In addition, primary attaches corresponding \MName{Sync} messages to their \MName{Propose} messages, but we omit the \MName{Sync} part for simple representation. \end{remark}
+\begin{remark} To simplify presentation, all replicas broadcast messages to all replicas (including themselves).
+Doing so, we simplify the claims and proofs made in this paper.
+Without affecting the correctness of \SpotLess{}, one can eliminate sending messages to oneself.
+In addition, the primary broadcasts the proposal $\PP$ together with a matching \MName{Sync} message. \end{remark}